-All the Group's manuals and procedures are available through the intranet and are reviewed annually on a need basis.
+All the Group's manuals and procedures are available through the intranet and are reviewed annually to see whether it is necessary to update them.

 F.4.2.Measures for capturing and preparing financial information with consistent formats for application and use by all of the units of the entity or the group, and which contain the main financial statements and notes, as well as detailed information regarding ICFR.